cindy1851646/interactive-tutorials/tutorials/learn-html.org/en/Backgrounds.md

       If you want your background image to cover the whole page, set background-size: cover; .<br><br>
 <br>

-4. Background image position:The position of the image is specified by the background-position property.<br>
+4. Background image position:The position of the image is specified by the &lt;background-position&gt; property.<br>

  Tutorial Code
 -------------